-An individual can experience physical withdrawal symptoms that are usually uncomfortable, but highly unlikely to be life-threatening.
+An individual can experience physical withdrawal symptoms that are usually uncomfortable but highly unlikely to be life-threatening.
 On the other hand, MDMA can produce serious psychological withdrawal symptoms for an abuser of the drug.
-Attempting to quit “cold turkey” is strongly discouraged and seeking the aid of addiction treatment specialists is imperative to a person’s health and safety.
+Attempting to quit “cold turkey” is strongly discouraged, and seeking the aid of addiction treatment specialists is imperative to a person’s health and safety.

-- Cravings & Obsessions
+- Cravings and obsessions